 If you make a parental contribution to a student, please provide proof of the amount you have to pay.

 If you are reporting a change in income of other people who live with you then we need to see proof of their income.
-Please refer to the proof of earnings and the proof of other income sections above to see what types of proof you need to send us.
 If you are reporting a partner moving in we need to see proof of their National Insurance number, such as National Insurance number card, payslip from their current employer, letter from the DWP or HMRC, P45, P60.

 If you are reporting a change in rent, or a change of address, then we need to see a current tenancy agreement showing the full name and address of your landlord, tenancy start date, the amount of rent charged and a breakdown of any services included in the rent.